Hebrew Anatomy Part 1: The Heart

 We have all read the Scriptures before that speak of the "heart of man" or about King David being a "man after God's own heart."
 (1 Sam.
 13:14; Acts 13:22).
 Yet generally, due to our Western (Greco-Roman) mindset and worldview, we think of this in an emotional sense.
 We think of "heart" as the seat of the emotions.
 But did you know that according to the example set in the Hebrew Scriptures, that is actually not true?
 In this brief article series, we're going to examine some anatomical terminology that the Scriptures use, and see about digging up a deeper meaning.
 These articles will explain how the physical parts of the human body (heart, kidney, liver, etc.) is related to a deeper spiritual meaning, and how they relate to the soul itself.
-This was understood thousands of years ago, but due to translating the Word so many times, we have seemingly lost it.

 To begin, I thought it best to start with perhaps the most prevalent example of all: the heart.
 Let's define this word first, so we can build on its definition and foundation.